juhakaup/WFC_dungeon_gen/documentation/testing.md

 Testing coverage raport on codecov:
 [![codecov](https://codecov.io/gh/juhakaup/WFC_dungeon_gen/branch/master/graph/badge.svg)](https://codecov.io/gh/juhakaup/WFC_dungeon_gen)

-## Performance tests

-Ideas on what to test.
-* Dungeon generator itself with various tilesets and output sizes.
-* Generator with post-processing.
-* Just post-processing
-* Performance with some standard library implementations.

 ## Dungeon validity
-There is no actual integrity testing for the generated dungeon.
-The nature of the algoritm is to generate random dungeons that should be valid, if the code is working properly.
-The program does place the player and exit on the map, and tries to place them as far apart as possible.
-So there should always be a valid path from the player to the exit.
+The validity of the dungeon is tested by the Validator class.
+It places a starting point in a walkable tile near the center of the map and calculates the distances of each reachable tile from there.
+If it cannot place the staring point, or if the start or endpoints land on empty tile, the map is invalid.
+In a valid map, there should always be a path from the start to the endpoint.
+There is no test that the given data is able to produce a valid map, and for example validating the *dungeon_basic.JSON* is not possible with the the tile data only, it could be validated by checking the text output, but at the moment there is no such feature.
+The map generation is unit tested with data that should be able to generate a valid map.